QuickBooks Blog

 Payroll

-Payroll ledger: What it is and how it works (+ template)
+Payroll ledger: What it is and how it works, plus free template)

-At its core, a payroll ledger serves as a repository for crucial information, including employee wages, salaries, overtime, bonuses, deductions, and tax withholdings.
-Think of it as the backbone of your payroll system, providing a framework for organizing and managing all payroll-related data.
+At its core, a payroll ledger is a central record of key details like wages, salaries, overtime, bonuses, deductions, and tax withholdings.
+Think of it as the backbone of your payroll system, giving you a clear framework to organize and manage all your payroll data.

 What is a payroll ledger?

 A payroll ledger is a system for keeping track of payment information for each employee or contractor who receives payroll payments.
-They can be paper or digital spreadsheets.
-Payroll ledgers allow business owners to quickly see their payroll expenses, whom they’ve paid, and when.
+Businesses can use paper or digital spreadsheets to quickly see their payroll expenses, who they’ve paid, and when.

 In addition to being essential for payroll accounting, these ledgers may also serve as important documentation for tax purposes and other record-keeping needs.
 Like other general ledgers, a payroll ledger aims to keep all relevant information conveniently in one place.
-It’s also a solution to ensure valuable data isn’t lost as your business scales.
+It’s also a solution to ensure you don't lose valuable data as your business scales.

 Payroll ledgers can be useful for business owners in several ways: